PADME AMIDALA PACKING GOWN TUTORIAL WRITE UP

 1 metre Sandwashed Silk Satin

-Dylon cold dye, Grey
+Dylon cold dye grey

-2 metres plastic sew-in boning
+2 metres plastic sew-in "bone"

-3 metres 1/4" ribbon for lacing and loops
+3 metres 1/4" ribbon for lacing and loops (same colour as the dyed sleeves)

 1" wide velcro

-1 metre iron on interfacing
+1/2 metre iron on interfacing

-Motif Materials:
+Motif materials

 White seed beads (size 8)